Actipro/WPF-Controls/Documentation/topics/syntaxeditor/irony-addon/getting-started.md

 ### About Core Irony Lexers/Parsers

-Both the Actipro text/parsing framework and Irony use the industry standard terms "lexer" and "parser", where a lexer tokenizes text and a parser performs syntax/semantic parsing on the text, generally producing a parse tree or an AST (abstract syntax tree) result.
+Both the Actipro text/parsing framework and Irony use the industry standard terms *lexer* and *parser*, where a lexer tokenizes text and a parser performs syntax/semantic parsing on the text, generally producing a parse tree or an abstract syntax tree (AST) result.

-Unfortunately since Irony doesn't support incremental lexing, we can't harness Irony to drive syntax highlighting features in SyntaxEditor.
-Alternative options are described in sections below.
+Unfortunately, since Irony doesn't support incremental lexing, we can't harness Irony to drive syntax highlighting features in SyntaxEditor.
+Alternative options are described in the sections below.
 We can still use Irony to perform syntax/semantic parsing though.

-Irony grammar classes and some framework code needs to be "wrapped" so that they can be used for parsing.
+Irony grammar classes and some framework code need to be "wrapped" so that they can be used for parsing.
 That is exactly what this add-on helps you to do.

 ### The Irony Parser